 - Healthcare: Other humanoid robots are providing services in healthcare settings, like communicating patient information and measuring vital signs.

 But before companies can fully unleash their humanoid robots, pilot programs testing their ability to safely work and collaborate alongside human counterparts on factory floors, warehouses and elsewhere will have to be conducted.
+As part of these efforts, UBTech has partnered with Foxconn to explore using humanoid robots to help assemble iPhones.

 It’s unclear how well humanoid robots will integrate into society and how well humans will accept their help.
-While some people will see the proliferation of these robots as creepy, dangerous or as unneeded competition in the labor market, the potential benefits like increased efficiency and safety may outweigh many of the perceived consequences.
+While some people will see the proliferation of these robots as creepy, dangerous or unneeded competition in the labor market, the potential benefits like increased efficiency and safety may outweigh many of the perceived consequences.

 Either way, humanoid robots are poised to have a tremendous impact, and there are already some among us that we can look to for guidance.
 Here are a few examples of the top humanoid robots working in our world today.